 Minor in Latin American Studies - The Latin American studies minor is designed to internationalize a number of existing majors by introducing students to the history, culture, politics and economics of Latin America and the Caribbean from an interdisciplinary perspective.
 This program helps students prepare for careers in government, business, academia and non-governmental organizations, as well as for graduate school in multiple disciplines.

-Pre-Law Professional Program - The University has not established a specialized pre-law major, but
+Pre-Law Advising - The University has not established a specialized pre-law major, but

 encourages prospective law students to pursue a course of study that